wkdalswns0427/RPi-pico-utility/README.md

 turn on "Thonny" on raspberry pi

 - open 'main.py' and run
-- type in sensor no & time on terminal
+- type in sensor no & time on terminal according to protocol

 ---
 Connection Image